kerero/airdots-double-tap/README.md

 ## Airdots Double-Tap
+### Will work with other earphones that activate personal assistant.
-##### Adds the functionality to skip songs on double-tap with the "Xiaomi Airdots" (Will work with other earphones that activate personal assistant)
+#### Adds the functionality to skip songs on double-tap with the "Xiaomi Airdots"
 There are other apps with the same functionality (like MacroDroid) But they will keep running in the background.
 I personally didn't liked this.
 Therefore AirdotsDoubleTap app will only run while skipping the song.
 #